-- 1) Are human rights obligations "relevant international obligations" in the sense of Article 6(2)? - 2) Can an arms transfer violate human rights law, leading to an absolute prohibition on transfer under Article 6(2)?
+- 1) Are human rights obligations "relevant international obligations" in the sense of Article 6(2)? - 2) Can an arms transfer violate human rights law in international agreements, leading to a prohibition to transfer under Article 6(2)?

 2 The Arms Trade Treaty, "Initial Reports", available at https://thearmstradetreaty.org/initial-reports.html?templateId=209839 (last accessed at 15 May 2021).